Positional Encoder Graph Quantile Neural Networks for Geographic Data: Discussion

 In this work, we have proposed the Positional Encoder Graph Quantile Neural Network (\textbf{PE-GQNN}) as an innovative framework to enhance predictive modeling for geographic data.
-Through a series of rigorous experiments on real-world datasets, we have demonstrated the significant advantages of \textbf{PE-GQNN} over competitive methods.
-The empirical results underscored the capability of \textbf{PE-GQNN} to achieve lower MSE, MAE, and MPE across all datasets and GNN backbones compared to traditional GNN and PE-GNN.
-Notably, \textbf{PE-GQNN} demonstrated substantial improvements in predictive accuracy and uncertainty quantification, as evidenced by its consistent performance in quantile calibration metrics such as MPE and MADECP.
-The \textbf{PE-GQNN} framework's ability to provide a full description of the predictive conditional distribution, including quantile predictions and prediction intervals, provides a notable improvement in geospatial machine learning. \textbf{PE-GQNN} provides a solid foundation for future advancements in the field of geospatial machine learning.
+Through a series of experiments on real-world datasets, we have demonstrated the significant advantages of the \textbf{PE-GQNN} over competitive methods.
+The empirical results underscored the capability of the \textbf{PE-GQNN} to achieve lower MSE, MAE, and SQR across all datasets and GNN backbones compared to traditional GNN and PE-GNN.
+Notably, the \textbf{PE-GQNN} demonstrated substantial improvements in predictive accuracy and uncertainty quantification.
+The \textbf{PE-GQNN} framework's ability to provide a full description of the predictive conditional distribution, including quantile predictions and prediction intervals, provides a notable improvement in geospatial machine learning.
+The \textbf{PE-GQNN} provides a solid foundation for future advancements in the field of geospatial machine learning.

+\textbf{Limitations:} Although the Lipschitz Monotonic Networks (LMN) \citep{nolte2023} can approximate all monotonic Lipschitz bounded functions, many common quantile functions do not satisfy this condition.
+This often occurs because the derivative $\partial q(\tau) / \partial \tau$ tends to $\infty$ as $\tau$ approaches 1, and to $- \infty$ as $\tau$ approaches 0.
+The practical implications of this limitation when using LMN blocks remain to be fully understood.
+However, based on our experiments, it does not appear to pose a major concern.
+LMNs are unlikely to struggle when approximating truncated distributions, where the support is slightly restricted and the derivative $\partial q(\tau) / \partial \tau$ remains bounded.
+Naturally, any advances in monotonic neural network architectures would directly enhance the effectiveness of our approach.